plahoti-lgtm/iFair/README.md

-# iFair
+## iFair: Learning Individually Fair Data Representations for Algorithmic Decision Making
-A pre-processing approach to learn individually fair representations.
+* Implements the code for the pre-processing approach to learn individually fair representation described in the paper: "[iFair: Learning Individually Fair Data Representations for Algorithmic Decision Making](https://ieeexplore.ieee.org/abstract/document/8731591)".
+Proceedings of the 35th International Conference of Data Engineering (ICDE).